-Section 1.
-Title 18 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to 16, inclusive, of this act.

-Sec.
-2. As used in this chapter, unless the context requires otherwise, the words and terms defined in sections $3\frac{1}{15}$, $\frac{1}{15}$ and $\frac{1}{15}$ to 5.5, inclusive, of this act have the meanings ascribed to them in those sections.

-Sec.
-3. "Local government" means any political subdivision of this State that receives any public funding, [from the State,] including, without limitation, any county, city, town, board, airport authority, regional transportation commission, fire protection district, irrigation district, school district or other special district that performs a governmental function and receives any public funding. [from the State.]

-Sec.
-4. "Office" means the Nevada Office of the Inspector General created by section 6 of this act.

-Sec.
-5. "State agency" means any board, commission, department, division, officer or employee in the Executive Department of the State Government.

-Sec.
-5.5.
-"Waste" means the squandering of money or resources, whether or not the activity is unlawful.
+- Section 1.
+Title 18 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to 17, inclusive, of this act. - Sec.
+2. As used in this chapter, unless the context otherwise requires, the words and terms defined in sections 3 to 6, inclusive, of this act have the meanings ascribed to them in those sections. - Sec.
+3. "Local government" means any political subdivision of this State that receives any public funding, including, without limitation, any county, city, town, board, airport authority, regional transportation commission, fire protection district, irrigation district, school district or other special district that performs a governmental function and receives any public funding. - Sec.
+4. "Office" means the Nevada Office of the Inspector General created by section 7 of this act. - Sec.
+5. "State agency" means an agency, bureau, board, commission, department, division, officer or employee of the Executive Department of the State Government. - Sec.
+6. "Waste" means the squandering of money or resources, whether or not the activity is unlawful. - Sec.
+7. 1.

-Sec.
-6. 1.
 The Nevada Office of the Inspector General is hereby created.
-The Nevada Office of the Inspector General consists of the Inspector General and any person employed in the Office.

-2. The Governor shall appoint the Inspector General for a term of 4 years, and until a successor is appointed and qualified, from a list of three candidates submitted by the Legislative Commission.
+The Nevada Office of the Inspector General consists of the Inspector General and any person employed in the Office. - 2.
+The Governor shall appoint the Inspector General for a term of 4 years, and until a successor is appointed and qualified, from a list of three candidates submitted by the Legislative Commission.
 The Inspector General may be reappointed, and the Legislative Commission shall include the incumbent Inspector General on its list of candidates unless the Legislative Commission determines that the incumbent should not be recommended for reappointment for cause, including, without limitation, inefficiency, neglect of duty or malfeasance in office.
 A vacancy in the Office must be filled in the same manner as the original appointment.

-3. The Inspector General may be removed only by impeachment for misdemeanor or malfeasance in office.
+3. The Inspector General may be removed from office only by impeachment for misdemeanor or malfeasance in office.
 The Inspector General shall be deemed to be a state officer for the purposes of NRS 283.140 to 283.290, inclusive.

-4. The Inspector General must have the demonstrated ability to administer a major public agency in the field of auditing, investigations or inspections or performance reviews of programs of government agencies, including, without limitation:
+4. The Inspector General must have the demonstrated ability to administer a major public agency in the field of auditing, investigations or inspections or performance reviews of programs of governmental agencies, including, without limitation:

-(a) Experience in accounting, auditing, financial analysis, law, management analysis, public administration, investigation, criminal justice administration or any other closely related fields; {and}
+(a) Experience in accounting, auditing, financial analysis, law, management analysis, public administration, investigation, criminal justice administration or any other closely related fields;

-(b) Certification as a Certified Fraud Examiner by the Association of Certified Fraud Examiners, or its successor organization, and as a Certified Inspector General by the Association of Inspectors General, or its successor organization, not later than 18 months after appointment as the Inspector General [4]; and

-(c) Continued status as a Certified Inspector General by the Association of Inspectors General, or its successor organization, while in office.

-5. The Inspector General:
+- (b) Certification as a Certified Fraud Examiner by the Association of Certified Fraud Examiners, or its successor organization, and as a Certified Inspector General by the Association of Inspectors General, or its successor organization, not later than 18 months after appointment as the Inspector General; and - (c) Continued status as a Certified Inspector General by the Association of Inspectors General, or its successor organization, while in office. - 5.
+The Inspector General: